doraadong/UNIFAN/README.md

 ![flowchart](./unifan-pretrain.png)

 Next, UNIFAN clusters cells by using the learned gene set activity scores (r) and a reduced dimension representation of the expression of genes in the cell.
 The gene set activity scores are used by an “annotator” to guide the clustering such that cells sharing similar biological processes are more likely to be grouped together.
 Such design allows the method to focus on the key processes when clustering cells and so can overcome issues related to noise and dropout while simultaneously selecting marker gene sets which can be used to annotate clusters.
-To allow the selection of marker genes for each cluster, we also added a subset of the most variable genes selected using Seuratv3 (Stuart et al., [2019](https://doi.org/10.1016/j.cell.2019.05.031)) as features for the annotator.
+To allow the selection of marker genes for each cluster, we also add a subset of the most variable genes selected using Seuratv3 (Stuart et al., [2019](https://doi.org/10.1016/j.cell.2019.05.031)) as features for the annotator.

 ![flowchart](./unifan-main.png)